Generic name: hepatitis B immune globulin [ HEP-a-TYE-tis-B-im-MYOON-GLOB-yoo-lin ]

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

-Do not receive a "live" vaccine while using hepatitis B immune globulin, and for at least 3 months after your treatment ends.
+Do not receive a "live" vaccine while using Nabi-HB, and for at least 3 months after your treatment ends.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-You can safely receive a hepatitis B vaccine during your treatment with hepatitis B immune globulin.
+You can safely receive a hepatitis B vaccine during your treatment with Nabi-HB.